-Having one or more risk factors doesn’t mean you’ll experience complications with your pregnancy.
+Having one or more risk factors doesn’t mean you’ll have complications with your pregnancy.
 However, the more risk factors you have, the more likely you and your baby will be at risk during pregnancy and birth.
-It’s important to make an appointment with your doctor to talk about a care plan.
+Your doctor can make a care plan tailored to your needs.

-Our maternal-fetal medicine team is specially trained to manage your risks and keep your baby healthy.
+Your maternal-fetal medicine team is trained to manage risks and keep your baby healthy.

-To closely monitor your high-risk pregnancy, your specialist might recommend tests, procedures and additional support along with routine prenatal screening tests.
+To closely monitor your high-risk pregnancy, your specialist might recommend tests, procedures and other support beyond routine prenatal screening tests.
 These may include:

 High-risk pregnancy care at Geisinger

-- The knowledge you need – Your high-risk pregnancy team is powered by maternal-fetal medicine doctors, neonatal intensive care specialists, nurse practitioners, nurses, dietitians, breastfeeding specialists and other support staff — all here to help you manage your pregnancy and treat potential complications that may arise.
-Their expertise has been honed by treating many moms-to-be with complex pregnancies.
-And their focus is on delivering the care best suited to your and your baby’s needs.
+- The knowledge you need – Your high-risk pregnancy team includes maternal-fetal medicine doctors, neonatal intensive care specialists, nurse practitioners, nurses, dietitians, breastfeeding specialists and other support staff — all here to help you manage your pregnancy and treat potential complications.

-- Care designed for you, where you live – With locations throughout northeast, central and south-central Pennsylvania, our experienced team provides consultations and comprehensive high-risk pregnancy care for you and your little one.
-We also offer telemedicine video conferencing appointments (e-visits) for those who can’t access a clinic or hospital easily.
+- Care designed for you, where you live – With locations throughout northeastern and central Pennsylvania, our experienced team provides consultations and comprehensive high-risk pregnancy care for you and your little one.

-- Newborn services – From skin-to-skin bonding and nutritional support to our network of NICUs and neonatal specialists when extra care is needed, we’re ready to provide the very best care the moment your baby arrives.
+- Newborn services – From skin-to-skin bonding and nutritional support to our network of NICUs and neonatal specialists, we’re ready to provide the very best care the moment your baby arrives.
 Learn more about newborn services.

 - Specialized prenatal care center – Our Center for Prenatal Pediatrics provides care for moms and babies facing potential complications before and during delivery.

-- Comprehensive specialty care – Welcoming a new baby brings about many life changes — some exciting, some challenging.
-Whether you need mental health or emotional support, are struggling with addiction, need breastfeeding support or advanced newborn care, we’re here for you every step of the way.
+- More than just physical care – Whether you need mental health or emotional support, have an addiction or need breastfeeding support, we’re here for you every step of the way.

-- State-of-the-art delivery rooms – The birthing suites at Geisinger hospitals are comfortable, extra-large and homey, designed so you can stay in one place and make yourself at home.
-Learn more.
+- Positive birthing experience – The birthing suites at Geisinger hospitals are comfortable, large and homey, designed so you can focus on what really matters.
+Learn more about labor and delivery.

-- Support groups and parenting classes – Families have access to a wealth of programs geared toward mothers and babies including pregnancy and childbirth classes, pregnancy support groups, behavioral health support and other resources and services.
+- Support groups and parenting classes – Families have access to a wealth of programs including pregnancy and childbirth classes, pregnancy support groups, behavioral health support and other resources and services.

 - Nationally accredited NICUs – If your newborn requires a higher level of care, they’ll be cared for in our neonatal intensive care unit (NICU).
-Our NICUs are staffed 24/7 by neonatologists, neonatal advanced practitioners, neonatal nurses and respiratory therapists — all prepared with special training to provide the care and support your baby needs.
+Our NICUs are staffed 24/7 by neonatologists, neonatal advanced practitioners, neonatal nurses and respiratory therapists.
 See our NICU locations.